Dental Emergencies

 You’ll probably have some bleeding, so take a piece of gauze and place it over the spot and gently bite down to create some pressure to stop the bleeding.
 A cold compress applied to the cheek will help with pain and swelling.

-Unlike knocked out full teeth, broken teeth cannot be put back together.
+Broken teeth cannot be put back together.
 However, we still want to see the tooth piece or pieces, if possible.
 If the chipped area isn’t that large, we may be able to place a filling or apply dental bonding.
-A porcelain veneer can mask a chip, as well.
+A porcelain veneer can mask a chip.
 For more extensive fractures, placing a crown over the tooth is more likely.

 If a filling comes out or a crown comes off, these do not usually constitute a dental emergency.
 We need to see you during the next day’s business hours.
 It’s likely that both of these possibilities were due to decay.
 With crowns, decay can form under the crown on the natural tooth.
 With fillings, decay can develop between the old filling and the tooth.